tobilg/facebook-events-by-location/README.md

 ## Installation

 ### As NPM package

+First, create a new folder: `$ mkdir fb-event-test` (where `fb-event-test` is just an example).

+Then change to the newly created directory, and do a quick initialization of your new project with `$ cd fb-event-test && npm init --yes`.

-The application can be installed via
+The application can be installed via `$ npm install facebook-events-by-location` and started with `$ node node_modules/facebook-events-by-location/index.js`.

-`npm install facebook-events-by-location`

-in the root directory, and either started with

-`npm start` or `node index.js`.

 ### Git
 To clone the repository, use